 Fill the fuel tank, bleed the fuel system.

-- Freezing of water that has fallen into the fuel pipes or on the grid of the fuel tank intake
+- Freezing of water that has gotten into the fuel lines or on the fuel tank intake screen

-Carefully heat the fuel filters, pipes and tank with a rag soaked in hot water or steam, do not use an open flame for heating
+Carefully warm up the fuel filters, lines and tank with a rag soaked in hot water or steam, do not use an open flame for heating

-The engine does not develop the necessary power, it is unstable, smoke during its operation
+The engine does not develop the required power, runs unsteadily, smoke during operation

-- Clogged air cleaner or air intake hood
+- Clogged air cleaner or air intake cap

 - Insufficient fuel supply

-Replace the elements of the fine fuel filter, wash the coarse filter, tighten the connections in the fuel pipes.
+Replace the fine fuel filter elements, flush the coarse filter, tighten the connections in the fuel pipes.

-Rinse the nozzle, replace the atomizer if necessary, check and adjust if necessary.
+Flush the injector, replace the nozzle if necessary, check and adjust if necessary.

-- Violation of the adjustment of the regulator control lever drive (the control lever does not reach the bolt for limiting the maximum crankshaft speed).
+- Incorrect adjustment of the governor control lever drive (the control lever does not reach the maximum crankshaft speed limiting bolt).

 Check and adjust the governor drive.